-The local government main sector consists of two sub sectors in Sweden:
+The local government subsector consists of two parts referring to main local government units:

-- Primary municipalities and municipal associations - County councils
+- Primary municipalities and municipal associations - Regions

-There are different main sources to these sub sectors.
+There are different main sources to these subsectors.
 The most important sources are the three statements of accounts described below.